artOfSoftware/onty-webmail-seleniumTest-dotnet/README.md

 ### Actually running
 1. Open ``Test Expolrer`` tool window in Visual Studio, and click ``Run All``

-NOTE: _Occasionally, a message that a FireFox plus has crashed may be displayed.
+NOTE: _Occasionally, a message that a FireFox plugin has crashed may be displayed.
 This does not seem to affect the test results.
+Just click "close" after the test finisies running.
 I don't know how to make the message not appear.
-If anyone knows, please let me know.
+If anyone knows how to fix it, please tell me.
 Thanks._

 ## Implemented tests